Arena Williams

-Arena Williams (born 1990) is a New Zealand politician.
-As of 2020, she is a Member of Parliament in the House of Representatives for the Labour Party.
+Arena Hinekura Sherburd Williams (born 1990) is a New Zealand Labour Party politician.
+She has been a Member of Parliament in the House of Representatives for the Manurewa electorate since 2020.

-Early life and career
+Early life, career and family

+Williams is affiliated with Te Aitanga-a-Māhaki, Ngāi Tūhoe and Ngāi Tahu.
+Her parents are doctor Jacqueline Allan (Ngāi Tahu) and educator, broadcaster, and former Papakura city councillor Sir Haare Williams (Ngāi Tūhoe and Te Aitanga-a-Māhaki).
+She grew up in Papakura and spoke Māori as a child.Williams attended Diocesan School for Girls in Auckland.

-Williams has affiliation to Te Aitanga-a-Māhaki, Ngāi Tūhoe and Ngāi Tahu.
-She studied law and commerce at the University of Auckland, and was active within the Princes Street Labour.
+Williams studied law and commerce at the University of Auckland, and was active within the Princes Street Labour.
 In 2012 she was president of the Auckland University Students' Association.
 In 2012 she and other university students staged a campus protest to highlight the issue of rising student debt.
 The under-dressed students begged people passing on the street for clothing, graphically depicting how students have to "borrow to live".

 Williams began her career working as a probations officer in Panmure, encountering many people in the court system for relatively minor offences, prompting her advocacy for justice reform.
+She also worked for law firm Chapman Tripp.